Fully spectral scheme for the linear BGK equation on the whole space: Introduction

 Under minimal assumptions, equilibria of (\ref{equation/edp1}) have been classified completely for the first time in \cite{macroscopicmode}, as well as for a large class of linear kinetic equations with several moments conservation.
 These so-called \textit{special macroscopic modes} are the solutions $F$ of (\ref{equation/edp1}) which minimize entropy, \textit{i.e} which lie in the kernel of $\mathcal{L}$, thus satisfying

 The space of solutions depends strongly on the symmetries of the potential.
-More precisely, in the general multi-dimensional setting ($x\in\mathbb{R}^{n}$), the symmetries of the potential are quantified by the number of directions in which $\phi$ is \textit{harmonic}, i.e in which $\phi$ is a polynomial of degree $2$.
-The potential can be fully non-harmonic, partially harmonic of fully harmonic depending on the number of these directions.
-One can construct a basis of the special macroscopic mode by studying the potential only.
+More precisely, in the general multi-dimensional setting ($x\in\mathbb{R}^{n}$), the symmetries of the potential are quantified by the number of directions in which $\phi$ is \textit{harmonic}.
+More precisely, define the vector space $E_\phi = Span(\{\nabla \phi(x) - x, \ | \ x\in\mathbb{R}^n \})$ and let $d_\phi$ be its dimension.
+The potential can be fully non-harmonic ($d_\phi = 0$), partially harmonic ($0<d_\phi <n$) or fully harmonic ($d_\phi = n$).
+One can construct a basis of the special macroscopic modes by studying the potential only.